giuliodondi/kOS-principia_node_executor/README.md

 # How it works

 The script measures the requested delta-V and the senses delta-V change during the burn.
 When enough delta-V has been accumulated, the burn is complete.
 The delta-V is measured factoring out the dV change due to gravity alone.

 The tangent, radial and binormal components of the burn unit vector are kept constant as the burn progresses.
-Tnhis means that the direction unit vector itself is not constant, but rotates along with the unit trihedron as the burn goes.
+This means that the direction unit vector itself is not constant, but rotates along with the unit trihedron as the burn goes.
 I did it this way because it's how Principia simulates the burn.

 # Accuracy results
 WIP